We've been featured in:

 How To Claim For Whiplash

 As part of the personal injury claim process, you will need supporting evidence.
 How you claim for your whiplash injuries could impact what evidence you could submit.
-For example, if your whiplash compensation claim is made through the government portal, the portal will arrange for you to have an independent medical exam.
+For example, if your whiplash compensation claim is made through the Whiplash Reform Programme, then as part of the process a medical exam will be arranged for you.

-If the value of your injuries is higher than £5,000, you will not be able to make your whiplash compensation claim through the government portal.
-Instead, you’ll make a personal injury claim.
+If the value of your injuries is higher than £5,000, you will not be able to make your whiplash compensation claim in this manner.
+Instead, you’ll make a personal injury claim in the traditional way.
 To support this, your evidence could include:

 • Medical records.